Best Pram Walks in North Wales

 Chirk Castle, Wrexham

-Chirk Castle’s grounds are surprisingly pram friendly, with long, wide paths that take you through woodland and open parkland.
+Chirk Castle and Gardens are surprisingly pram friendly, with long, wide paths that take you through woodland and open parkland.

 You can easily adapt the walk depending on how far you want to go, and the views across the surrounding countryside are lovely.